Magritte-code/Magritte/joss_paper_1.0/paper.md

 # Acknowledgements

 FDC is supported by the EPSRC iCASE studentship programme, Intel Corporation and Cray Inc.
-FDC and LD acknowledge support from the ERC consolidator grant 646758 AEROSOL.
+FDC, JB, and LD acknowledge support from the ERC consolidator grant 646758 AEROSOL.
+TC is a PhD fellow of the Research Foundation – Flanders (FWO).
+WH acknowledges support from the Fonds de la Recherche Scientifique (FNRS) through grant 40000307.

 # References